-Q&A: KAILY LARUE TONEY

-BY DEBORAH STONEBURNER O'odham Action News deborah.stoneburner@srpmic-nsn.gov

-GRAND CANYON UNIVERSITY Bachelor of Arts in Graphic Design & Advertising who don't know about Indigenous people especially O'odham and Piipaash people.

-Tell us about your educational background.
+Q&A: KAILY LARUE TONEY BY DEBORAH STONEBURNER O'odham Action News deborah.stoneburner@srpmic-nsn.gov GRAND CANYON UNIVERSITY Bachelor of Arts in Graphic Design & Advertising Tell us about your educational background.

 I graduated from Westwood High School in the class of 2015.
 I also attended the East Valley Institute of Technology.

-The most rewarding part of my experience was being able to share my culture through different areas of the work I created.
-It was very rewarding to educate individuals
+Describe your most rewarding college experience(s). part of my experience was being able to share my culture of the work I created.
+It was very rewarding and Piipaash people.

+What are your future plans?

 I plan to travel out of the country during the summer.
 It is important to me that I gain experiences outside of the Community, outside of the [United] States.
 I feel that I have worked very hard this past year, so I deserve to enjoy myself before finding a job.
+What do you hope to accomplish in the next 10 years?
 In the next 10 years, I see myself being a part of many things.
 I hope to have my own business, which I have dreamt of since I was 15 years old.
 I also aspire to create a design agency or empowerment center within the Community that would be dedicated to the youth.
+Who or what influenced you to go to school?
 Myself and my parents serve as the core influence of my education.
 They continuously supported me throughout my years in college and never stopped believing in me.
 I have had much support from the Community also, which helped me tremendously.
 Did you face any obstacles while attending college/university?
 If so, how did you overcome them?
 The toughest part for me during my college experience was that there were many fewer people around me who looked like me.
 It is not that I have trouble connecting to non-Natives, but it was hard to find individuals with similar experiences who could have helped me stay motivated and supported throughout the process.
 I had to maintain my sense of pride when I felt good about the things I created for my culture/people, even when I felt like no one understood or could see the purpose of my work.

-I understand the pressure the youth face as they graduate from high school.
+What advice would you give to people considering higher I understand the pressure the youth face as they graduate from high school.
 College seems like such a different experience and can be overwhelming to think about.
 Specifically, to the youth, I want them to know that I understand the feeling they have.
 They must feel anxious because they want to make their family proud but don't know what to do.
 I encourage the youth to stay in school, obtain degrees and never stop.
 We need more representation in higher education, and we have a tremendous opportunity to attend college for free; take advantage of that.
 You can do it; it can be done.
+Is there anyone you would like to thank?

 I would like to thank my parents, family, Michael and Berlene Dallas, and Dione Dallas for supporting me and being there for me in my toughest times.
 I'd also like to thank Daniel Martinez for helping me professionally and helping me better my craft as a designer.
 There are so many other individuals I'd like to thank, but the list would go on and on.
+Who are your parents and grandparents?